citromprimal/HTML_Form/README.md

 # HTML_Form
 The functionality of the code is to provide a reservation form for a trip.
+The functionality of the code is to provide a reservation form for a trip.
+The form collects various user details and travel information.
+The form includes validation for required fields and displays error messages for invalid inputs.
+It also features character counters for input fields and a modal for confirming the entered information before submission.
+The form is submitted to a specified URL using the POST method.